- The average cost of car insurance in Delaware is $2,063 a year or $172 per month, based on our data analysis.

 Compare car insurance quotes in Delaware

-Begin your search for the top car insurance policy in Delaware by getting quotes from multiple insurance providers and comparing them.
+Start your search for the best car insurance policy in Delaware by getting quotes from several insurers for comparison.

-In the table below, see an overview of various car insurance companies in Delaware, along with their average annual premiums.
+Below is a breakdown of car insurance companies in Delaware and their average annual premiums.

 Car insurance rates by city in Delaware

-Delaware City is the priciest city in Delaware for car insurance, costing an average of $2,361 annually.
-On the other hand, Little Creek is the most affordable city, where drivers pay an average of $1,835 per year for car insurance.
+Delaware City is the most expensive city in Delaware, with an average car insurance rate of $2,361 a year.
+Little Creek is the cheapest city for Delaware drivers at an average rate of $1,835 annually.

 Below, you’ll see the average annual car insurance cost of major cities in Delaware.